letisiapangataa/letisiapangataa.github.io/posts/azure-power-bi-dashboard.md

 - **Iterating based on feedback**: Continuous improvement drives adoption
 - **Maintaining security standards**: Never compromise on data protection

-This hackathon project demonstrates that with the right tools, techniques, and approach, any organization can build world-class security monitoring capabilities that rival commercial solutions.
+This project demonstrates that with the right tools, techniques, and approach, any organisation can build world-class security monitoring capabilities that rival commercial solutions.

 ---

 ## About This Project

-This Security Monitoring Dashboard was developed as a hackathon project to demonstrate the integration capabilities between Azure Sentinel and Power BI.
+This Security Monitoring Dashboard was developed as an independent Applied Learning Project to demonstrate the integration capabilities and potential between the technologies of **Azure Sentinel** and **Power BI** specifically.
 The complete source code, queries, and documentation are available in the project repository.

 **Technologies Used**: Azure Sentinel, Log Analytics, Power BI, KQL, DAX, Azure AD

 **Project Repository**: [Azure Sentinel Power BI Dashboard](https://github.com/letisiapangataa/azure-sentinel-power-bi-dashboard)

-**Author**: Security Engineering Team
+**Author**: Letisia Pangata'a
 **Date**: July 2025
 **License**: MIT License